What to Include in a Technical SEO Report

 Every business is unique.
 A local bakery will have different SEO needs than a SaaS startup.
 Your technical SEO report template should reflect these nuances.
 Consider industry-specific metrics and key performance indicators (KPIs).
 If you’re a local business, track local search rankings and Google My Business insights.
 For e-commerce sites, focus on product page optimization and structured data markup.
 Tailoring your report ensures you’re tracking the metrics that truly matter to your brand.

-Adjust Layout and Design
+Tailor the Layout and Design

 A well-designed report is easier to understand and more impactful.
 Consider your audience when adjusting the layout and design.
 Are you presenting to C-suite executives who prefer high-level summaries?
 Or to a marketing team that needs granular data?
 Choose a format that’s easy to digest, whether it’s a slide deck, a spreadsheet, or a custom dashboard.
 Visualizations like charts and graphs can make complex data more accessible.
 DashThis offers customizable templates to get you started.